paparateam/papara-android/README.md

 ## Setup
 You can use **Gradle** to add the library as **"aar"**  dependency to your build.

-Add it in your root build.gradle at the end of repositories for v2.0.2:
+Add it in your root build.gradle at the end of repositories.

 	allprojects {
 		repositories {